Stuart Forster reports from the Quinta de Sant’ana wine estate at Gradil, Portugal.

 An Englishman in a vineyard

-“We planted the first vineyard without Antonio in 1999 and we started producing wine with Antonio from 2004.
+“We planted the first vineyard without Antonio in 1999 and we started producing wine with Antonio in 2004.
 Antonio set up a project that we’ve gone along with all the way; it has a lot to do with the climate, the market and the soils.
 We have a cool climate here.
 We put in the Pinot Noir, Sauvignon Blanc and the Alvarinho.
 It’s extremely good for producing really good, crisp, acidic white wines and for fresh red wines with real character; something different to what many people are used to in Portugal,” says Frost, sporting a healthy tan from his work on the estate.

 “Initially, Antonio was our mentor in all of this.
 But now he has less to do with the day to day running of things because we have learned how to do it.
 Antonio came with the know-how of what to do to make top wines, both in the vineyard and in the winery.
 Now we know, especially in the vineyard.
 He really doesn’t need to step into the vineyard apart from when we are going to pick the grapes, when we taste the grapes and decide to harvest,” adds Frost.